brycewray/hugo-site/content/posts/2023/07/hugo-pipes-cloudinary/index.md

 **Update, 2023-07-18**: While the approach described in this post **does** work, it apparently increases the build time for a Hugo project, especially given the sometimes underpowered servers used by some hosting vendors' free tiers.
 Therefore, if you adopt it for your own project, you may want to limit your fetching of remote images, thus keeping build times from becoming excessive **or** try the alternative I describe in a [follow-up](/posts/2023/07/hugo-pipes-cloudinary-follow-up/) to this post.\
 \
-Finally, I have corrected the content of the final code block so that it corresponds to the local-first premise explained within; unfortunately, it didn't in the initial versions of this post.
+Finally, I have corrected the content of the final code block so that it corresponds to the local-first premise explained within; unfortunately, it didn't in the initial versions of this post.\
+\
+**Update, 2024-02-04**: Later, I began [doing my site builds locally rather than using GitHub Actions](/posts/2023/10/direct-deployments-quicker-slicker/), and this allowed me to revert to the method described in this post.
 {.box}

 My [most](/posts/2023/04/better-code-image-processing-hugo/) [recent](/posts/2023/05/better-code-image-processing-hugo-render-hook-edition/) posts about using the [Hugo Pipes](https://gohugo.io/hugo-pipes/introduction/) asset pipeline for [image processing](https://gohugo.io/content-management/image-processing/) rested on one assumption: you're willing to keep all your images locally in your Hugo project repository so they could serve as [page resources](https://gohugo.io/content-management/page-resources/).
 But what if you prefer to use third-party image processing, either instead of or as a supplement to Hugo's?
 Does that eliminate the coolness of Hugo Pipes?